Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Experiments and Results

 \subsection{Implementation Details}

 The proposed framework is implemented using PyTorch and trained on a single NVIDIA GeForce RTX 3090 GPU.
 We utilize a batch size of 16 and train the model for 15 epochs.
 We employ the AdamW optimizer with a weight decay of $1 \times 10^{-4}$.
-To preserve the pre-trained semantic knowledge while allowing task-specific adaptation, we apply differential learning rates: $3 \times 10^{-6}$ for the frozen backbones (CLIP ViT-B/16 and AST) and $1 \times 10^{-4}$ for the task-specific heads.
-The hidden dimension for the GRU and fusion modules is set to 256.
-The loss balancing hyperparameter $\lambda$ for the semantic region loss is set to 0.2.
+To preserve the pre-trained semantic knowledge while allowing task-specific adaptation, we apply differential learning rates: $3 \times 10^{-6}$ for the backbones (CLIP ViT-B/16\cite{clip} and AST\cite{ast}) and $1 \times 10^{-4}$ for the task-specific heads.
+The hidden dimension for the GRU\cite{gru} and fusion modules is set to 256.

-For data preprocessing, we adopt a sliding window approach with a window size of $10$ seconds and a stride of $3$ seconds.
+For data preparation, we utilize the Aff-Wild2 dataset\cite{affwild2} provided by the ABAW competition organizers.
+The dataset consists of approximately 500 videos captured in unconstrained ``in-the-wild'' scenarios, characterized by significant variations in lighting, head poses, and occlusions.
+We adopt a sliding window approach with a window size of $10$ seconds and a stride of $3$ seconds.
 From each $10$-second segment, $20$ visual frames are uniformly sampled at equal intervals to capture representative facial expressions.
-The corresponding audio is processed into a Log-Mel spectrogram to match the $10$-second window.
+The corresponding audio is processed into a Log-Mel spectrogram\cite{logmel} to match the $10$-second window.